i-umairkhan/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

 ## Week 0 tasks
-- Created IAM User and Group with Admin
+- Created IAM User and Group with Admin Access
 - Generated CLI Access keys for User
 - Added Acccess key and Account ID in gitpod enviroment variables
 - Installed AWS CLI in gitpod